martinlejko/bachelors_thesis/rag_project/README.md

 ## Usage

-All commands should be run from the project's root directory using `poetry run poe <task_name>`.
+All commands should be run from the project's root directory using `poe <task_name>`.

+*   **Runing Proof of Concept:**
+    If you want to try out the functionality you can simply run the proof of concept script:
+    ```bash
+    poe run-proof
+    ```

+*   **Run Evaluation Tests for PoC:**
+    If you are curios about the evaluation and would like to see a quick example.
+You can run the testing pipeline for the proof of concept:
+    ```bash
+    poe test-proof
+    ```
+    Test results will be saved in the `test_results/` directory.
+There will be a Html report generated for all the iterations from the original JSON file.
+Logs are saved to `debug/`.

 *   **Run a Specific RAG Pipeline Iteration:**
     This typically involves initializing the pipeline and querying it.
-Check the `run_pipeline.py` script or specific iteration files for details.
-A general command might be:
+Check the `src/testing/run_pipeline.py` script.
+Where you can test out iterations by changing the import path.
+    And run the pipeline using:
     ```bash
-    poetry run poe run-pipeline --iteration <iteration_number> # Adjust based on run_pipeline.py arguments
+    poe run-pipeline
     ```
-    *(Example - you might need to adapt `src/testing/run_pipeline.py` to accept arguments)*

 *   **Run Evaluation Tests:**
     Execute the test suite using pytest and DeepEval.
 This will run tests against all implemented iterations.
     ```bash
-    poetry run poe test-iterations
+    poe test-iterations
     ```
-    Test results (including detailed DeepEval reports if configured) will often be saved in the `test_results/` directory.
+    Test results will be saved in the `test_results/` directory.
+There will be a Html report generated for all the iterations from the original JSON file.
 Logs are saved to `debug/pytest.log`.

-*   **Run Proof of Concept (if applicable):**
-    ```bash
-    poetry run poe run-proof
-    ```

 *   **Serve Documentation Locally:**
     View the project documentation generated by MkDocs.
     ```bash
-    poetry run mkdocs serve
+    mkdocs serve
     ```
     Then open your browser to `http://127.0.0.1:8000`.

 *   **Build Documentation:**
     Generate the static HTML documentation site.
     ```bash
-    poetry run mkdocs build
+    mkdocs build
     ```
     The output will be in the `site/` directory.